trufflesuite/vscode-ext/README.md

 ### Installation

-To install add extension to VSCode, simply click the "Install" button above.
+To install add extension to VS Code, simply click the "Install" button above.
 Beyond this there are some local dependencies which you may have already installed.
 If not, the extension will prompt you accordingly.
 To help smooth out the dependency installation process, we've created a guide which you can find [here](https://trufflesuite.com/).

 ### Create a New Project

-The Truffle for VSCode was built to work effectively for both new users to Ethereum, but not get in the way for those familiar with the process.
+The Truffle for VS Code was built to work effectively for both new users to Ethereum, but not get in the way for those familiar with the process.
 One of the primary goals is to help users create a project structure for developing smart contracts, help in the compilation and building of these assets, deployment of these assets to blockchain endpoints as well as debugging of these contracts.

-Developers that are familiar with Truffle CLI may use `e.g., truffle init` directly from the VSCode terminal, if they like.
+Developers that are familiar with Truffle CLI may use `e.g., truffle init` directly from the VS Code terminal, if they like.

 For developers who are not familiar with Truffle, or prefer to use the Command Palette, the extension can easily scaffold out a project directory using the following steps.